Teradata/product-help/UseCases/consumer-complaints/README.md

 You can continue to explore Vantage to extract more insights and find answers to other questions by using the preloaded dataset.
 Here are some suggestions:

-- **What are the most common types of complaints?** By grouping the `product` category, we can arrive at this answer.
+- **What are the most common types of complaints?** Group the `product` category to arrive at this answer.
 How does this change over time?
-- **How are customers submitting their complaints?** The column `submitted_via` can also be grouped to answer for this question.
+- **How are customers submitting their complaints?** To answer this, group the `submitted_via` column.
 - **What proportion of the customer complaints are disputed?** By aggregating counts of `customer_disputed` we can answer this question.
 - **Is there seasonality in the data?
 What is the reason for the seasonality?** If we subtract the trend from the series we can analyze the seasonality in the dataset.
 Are most of the complaints filed during the week or on the weekends?